Payagpur

-Payagpur is a district subdivision known as a "block" and tehsil in the Bahraich district of Uttar Pradesh.
+Payagpur is a block and tehsil in the Bahraich district of Uttar Pradesh.

 Here is a pandawcarpet famous temple-named Bagheswarnath (Temple of God Shiva) and Baba Ram Prakash Temple, Mata Phoolamati Mata Temple also located in Tal Baghel region of Payagpur.
 Lale Miya Shrine is also situated in Talab Baghel region.
 Baghel Talab is a very large pond situated in Payagpur block of Bahraich district.

 Location

-Tehsil Payagpur is part of the Bahraich district of Uttar Pradesh and it is a railway station on the Gonda – Bahraich meter gauge railway section.
+Tehsil Payagpur is part of the Bahraich district of Uttar Pradesh and has a railway station on the Gonda – Bahraich metre-gauge railway section.